-- (a) War, insurrection, rebellion or service in the armed forces of any country. - (b) Participation in a riot or civil commotion. - (c) Intentionally self-inflicted injuries. - (d) Pregnancy, childbirth, miscarriage or abortion.
-Severe complications following termination of pregnancy will however be covered.
+- (a) War, insurrection, rebellion or service in the armed forces of any country. - (b) Participation in a riot or civil commotion. - (c) Intentionally self-inflicted injuries.

 9. Pre-Existing Conditions

 A disability that results from an accident, illness, mental or nervous disorder for which the employee received treatment or medical supplies within the ninety (90) day period prior to joining the plan will not be covered unless the employee has completed twelve (12) consecutive months of employment during which he was not absent from work from the aforementioned accident, sickness or mental disorder.